yyong-brs/learn-kubernetes/chapter10.md

 ![图10.7](.\images\Figure10.7.png)

-​									**Figure 10.7 You can’t install multiple instances of an app with plain manifests, but you can with Helm.**
+​									<center>图 10.7 You can’t install multiple instances of an app with plain manifests, but you can with Helm</center>

 You can use any server technology to host your repository, but for the rest of this section, we’ll use a dedicated repository server called ChartMuseum, which is a popular open source option.
 You can run ChartMuseum as a private Helm repository in your own organization, and it’s easy to set up because you can install it with a Helm chart.

-​	**TRY IT NOW	The ChartMuseum chart is on the official Helm repository, conventionally called “stable.”
+​	<b>现在就试试</b>	The ChartMuseum chart is on the official Helm repository, conventionally called “stable.”
 Add that repository, and you can install a release to run your own repository locally.**

 ```
 # add the official Helm repository: